mchowdhury91/MAC286Stocks/README.md

 BigMain runs the simulations against all .csv files in the Data folder and then outputs some statistics to the Stats folder.

 There is still a lot of cleaning up to do on this project.

+#EXECUTION INSTRUCTIONS:
+1. Compile/run DownloadAll
+2. Then compile/run BigMain
+3. Stats are logged to the Stats folder